cscart/docs/en/cscart_addons/addons/instagram_feed_widget/index.rst

         instagram_manage_messages

     .. fancybox:: img/inst23.png
-        :alt: Instagram Feed Widget add-on
+        :alt: Insragram Widget add-on

     4. Submit a me/accounts request.
 Data is missing now.

     .. fancybox:: img/inst24.png
-        :alt: Instagram Feed Widget add-on
+        :alt: Insragram Widget add-on

     To get the data, you need to request access.

     .. fancybox:: img/inst25.png
-        :alt: Instagram Feed Widget add-on
+        :alt: Insragram Widget add-on

     .. fancybox:: img/inst26.png
-        :alt: Instagram Feed Widget add-on
+        :alt: Insragram Widget add-on

     5. Once you get the access, the page data is displayed in the space provided.

     .. fancybox:: img/instagram_test_app5.png
-        :alt: Instagram Feed Widget add-on
+        :alt: Insragram Widget add-on

     Go to Settings -> Basic and copy App ID and App Secret from the page.
 Now you are ready to proceed to the installation of the CS-Cart add-on.

     .. note::
-        You could finish setting up of Facebook app on this step and go to installation and setting up of the Instagram Feed Widget add-on step `Managing in the admin panel`_.
-In this case, Instagram Feed Widget add-on will work via the test Facebook app in your store.
+        You could finish setting up of Facebook app on this step and go to installation and setting up of the Insragram Widget add-on step `Managing in the admin panel`_.
+In this case, Insragram Widget add-on will work via the test Facebook app in your store.
 The test Facebook app would be enough if you are going to use only the main Facebook account.

-        Currently, Instagram Feed Widget add-on works correctly with test Facebook app and you could use it on your own responsibility without getting reviews for the main app.
+        Currently, Insragram Widget add-on works correctly with test Facebook app and you could use it on your own responsibility without getting reviews for the main app.
         Otherwise, you could continue setting Facebook on the step `App review on Facebook`_.

 ---------------------------